lxnt/rendumper/modules/README.rst

 - "ld.so understands the string $ORIGIN (or equivalently ${ORIGIN}) in an rpath specification (DT_RPATH or DT_RUNPATH) to mean the directory containing the application executable."
+- sdl2gl3 renderer - clone sdl2gl2; move common code to common/
+- maybe get rid of vbstreamer in sdl2gl2.
+- generate grid in shader using gl_VertexID in sdl2gl3
+- merge ui and compositor from fgtestbed. first finish and debug it though

 Starting up, paths and stuff
 ----------------------------